rkappagantula/kickstarter-analysis/README.md

  - $ Value is not consistent due to currency, as a result ist hard to predict the outcomes
  - Outcome information is very limited as it doesnt tell on what criteria it was classified as successful/failed

-- **What are some other possible tables and/or graphs that we could create?**
+**- What are some other possible tables and/or graphs that we could create?**
  - outcomes based on parent category
  - outcomes based on country
  - outcomes based on pledged amount